Arts et Métiers ParisTech: Bachelor of technology program

 In 2014, Arts et Métiers was the first French engineering school to open a Bachelor of Technology program.
 48 students were enrolled in the first class.
-The program aims to offer more possibilities to high school graduates that are interested in sciences but don't necessarily want to reach the diplôme d'ingénieur level.
+The program aims to offer more possibilities to high school graduates that are interested in sciences but do not necessarily want to reach the diplôme d'ingénieur level.

 Academic partnerships

 For over twenty years, the school has been developing opportunities for students to get double-degrees with French and international institutions.
 Students who wish to participle in these programmes are judged and selected according to their academic ranking during the first year of study.

 Double-degree programs

-The school created special partnerships with several institutes of technology worldwide to offer integrated double-degree programs to the students :
+The school created special partnerships with several institutes of technology worldwide to offer integrated double-degree programs to the students: